p1i2n3t4u5/core-java-learning/src/concurrency/executorservice/Description.md

 A thread pool is a collection of pre-initialized threads.
 Generally the size of collection is fixed, but it is not mandatory.
 It facilitates the execution of N number of tasks using same threads.
 If there are more tasks than threads, then tasks need to wait in a queue like structure.

-When any thread completes it’s execution, it can pickup a new task from queue and execute it.
+When any thread completes itï¿½s execution, it can pickup a new task from queue and execute it.
 When all tasks are completed the threads remain active and wait for more tasks in thread pool.

 ExecutorService executorService1 = Executors.newSingleThreadExecutor();